Minus (webcomic)

 minus is a webcomic created by Ryan Armand that ran from February 2006 to July 2008.
 It was a member of Koala Wallop, a webcomic collective that also included Dresden Codak and Rice Boy.
 It was nominated for an Eisner Award in 2007 in the category of Best Digital Comic.
 New strips were usually released weekly on Thursdays.
 Many of the strips are standalone stories, though several follow a longer story or theme over the course of several weeks.

-The original website that hosted the webcomic is no longer available; therefore, it can only be viewed through independent backups.
+The original website that hosted the webcomic went offline in 2016.
+It is currently a spam advertising website.